 And now we consider the token economy as the subject of the application of algebraic modeling, of the formal methods.
-I think it would be a success because we have experience with such tasks that require a big space of search, analysis, and algebraic methods allow this.
+I think it would be a success because we have experience with such tasks that require a big space of search, analysis, and algebraic methods to allow.

 So, my company also works with algebraic modeling – Litsoft.

 I am an academic working in a university, in an institute.
-There is also some research with algebraic modeling in different subjects, domains.
+There is also some research on algebraic modeling in different subjects and domains.

 So today I can consider and answer the questions on how to work with such subjects as domains, which are very complicated for understanding, analysis, and modeling; how to estimate the properties of these subjects.
 So this is one of our purposes in algebraic modeling.

 G: Perfect!
 So you’re the right person to ask these questions.
 Okay, then let’s get straight to the point.

 My first question will be: from what we see now, most projects, even if they have a whitepaper and seem to have quite a thoughtful token economy, but from lots of perspectives, and if we have some experience, we’ll easily understand that lots of the projects have a pyramid structure or even if creators don’t intend to but somehow the pyramid way of thinking prevails.